 We’ll split up extraction methods into two main categories; solvent-based and solvent-free extraction.

-Solventless extraction processes are the direct opposite of traditional solvent-based methods.
+Solventless extraction processes (the type that Eureka uses) are the direct opposite of traditional solvent-based methods.
 These types of extraction processes don’t use any additives and are usually done by applying temperature and pressure to the plant.

 Unlike solvent-based extraction, this list is much shorter and methods have a lot of similarities one from the other.